 Thinking with Marx about environmental issues when the relevance is clear can be useful, but insisting on a Marxist paradigm raises major problems.
 “We have entered the twenty-first century still divided by a way of thinking inherited from the nineteenth,” writes Timothy Mitchell.
 His call to get over the common assumptions about modernity applies equally well to the need to look beyond a philosophy from a century and a half ago, well before the contours of our global environmental crisis had taken shape.

 A recent project by McKenzie Wark reveals the deficiencies of spinning endlessly around a Marxist cul-de-sac.
-His Molecular Red sparkles with intriguing insights about the Anthropocene deduced from a close look at Soviet writers Aleksandr Bogdanov and Andrei Platonov and Californians Kim Stanley Robinson and Donna Haraway.
+Her Molecular Red sparkles with intriguing insights about the Anthropocene deduced from a close look at Soviet writers Aleksandr Bogdanov and Andrei Platonov and Californians Kim Stanley Robinson and Donna Haraway.
 Through a deep reading of these authors, Wark engages in activist literary criticism at its most curious and capacious.
-But his efforts to draw out new perspectives on the natural environment fall short.
+But her efforts to draw out new perspectives on the natural environment fall short.
 Aligned with a “labor point of view,” the natural world is simply seen as that which engages with human activity in a dialectic defined primarily by resistance and struggle. “[A]s labor presses down on nature, nature presses down even harder on labor.”
 This notion echoes the Promethean aphorism used by another Soviet writer, Maxim Gorky, to defend the supposedly redemptive power of forced prison labor.
 Echoing Marx, Gorky wrote: “Man, in changing nature, changes himself.”

 Though it might eschew the misplaced confidence of Soviet communists in the state’s ability to easily balance social and environmental needs, Wark’s revised labor theory of value still leaves us with unacceptably anthropocentric conceptions of nature.
 Such a human-centered perspective glosses over the complexity and severity of environmental problems, which after all in the short term affect many non-humans on the planet much more significantly than Homo sapiens.
 A common Marxist commitment to completely collapsing the division between nature and society goes too far.
 Humans are always part of nature, but there is nature beyond the human.
 It might be inaccessible to us outside of thought, but non-human nature exists and should be accounted for independently.
 Nuclear reactions in the core of a distant star are only connected to me typing these words in the weakest possible sense.